ezekielswanson/blog-project-node/README.md

-MERN focused projected that allows users to create, update, or delete blog posts.
+Full stack applciation that allows users to create, update, or delete blog posts.

+Technologies used:
+-Node.js
+-Express
+-MongoDB
+-EJS